fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 ## Double splat operator

 My understanding is that when you pass `**foo` as a parameter to a method call then it represents the hash that will be returned from a method `def foo` elsewhere.
-That contents of that hash might be different under different circumstances which is why you’re not just specifying literal attributes and values.
+The contents of that hash might be different under different circumstances which is why you’d use the double-splat rather than just specifying literal attributes and values.
 If there are multiple items in the hash, it’ll spread them out as multiple key-value pairs (e.g. as multiple HTML attribute name and attribute value pairs).
 This is handy when you don’t know which attributes you need to include at the time of rendering a component and want the logic for determining that to reside in the component internals.
 Here’s an example, based on a ViewComponent for outputting accessible SVG icons:

 In the `icon_component.html.erb` template: